-The final numbers for the Class of 2013 full-time MBA placements resulted in 89% of our full-time MBA graduates receiving job placements within three months of graduation and 99% of the Class of 2013 being placed in summer internships.
+The final numbers for the Class of 2014 full-time MBA placements resulted in 91% of our full-time MBA graduates receiving job placements after graduation and 100% of the Class of 2015 being placed in summer internships.

 After earning a bachelor’s degree in accounting, Daniel Jones went to work as an auditor.
 “It was a good learning experience,” he says.
 “But then I started thinking about how to invest my money, and I realized I was more interested in investments and finance than in auditing.”

 Catherine Gillen, MBA ’15, is pursuing her MBA at Boston College to advance her career in the United States Coast Guard.
 She will bring the business knowledge and management experience she acquires at the Carroll School back to the operational fleet in two years.